spatialos/online-services/docs/content/services-packages/analytics-pipeline/backfill.md

 | `--event-ds-stop` | Optional | To identify which files in GCS to backfill for.
 If omitted, defaults to `2020-12-31` |
 | `--event-time` | Optional | To identify which files in GCS to backfill for.
 If omitted, picks up all time periods: `00-08`, `08-16` and `16-24`. |

-Note that you use the last six flags in the table above to point to files in GCS.
 Below you can find the start of an example path of a file stored within your analytics GCS bucket:

 > gs://{{gcs_bucket_name}}/data_type=jsonl/event_schema={{improbable|playfab}}/event_category={{!native}}/event_environment={{debug|profile|release}}/event_ds={{yyyy-mm-dd}}/event_time={{00-08|08-16|16-24}}/...